jjasghar/chef-book/README.md

 NOTE: This book was inspired by [this post](http://jjasghar.github.io/blog/2013/10/18/people-keep-asking-me-how-to-start-with-chef/) I made.
 If you want a some background click that link. :)

 ## The Prerequisites (skills) you need before reading this book
 First and foremost, I am writing this for Linux based OSes.
-I understand chef can run on Windows and OSX, but that's not what I want to focus on.
+I understand Chef can run on Windows and OSX, but that's not what I want to focus on.
 So please, if these commands don't make sense to you, you should probably look for another book before reading this one.

 - `cd` OR `ls` OR `mkdir` or `grep`